Continuous Integration and Continuous Delivery (Building Real-World Cloud Apps with Azure)

 - It supports agile project management.

-For more information on the continuous integration and delivery features of VSTS, see Visual Studio Team Services.
+For more information on the continuous integration and delivery features of Azure DevOps Services, see the Azure DevOps documentation.

-If you're looking for a turn-key project management, team collaboration, and source control solution, check out VSTS.
-The service is free for up to 5 users, and you can sign up for it at Visual Studio Team Services.
+If you're looking for a turn-key project management, team collaboration, and source control solution, check out Azure DevOps Services.
+Sign up at Azure DevOps Services.

 The first three cloud development patterns have been about how to implement a repeatable, reliable, predictable development process with low cycle time.
 In the next chapter we start to look at architectural and coding patterns.